alexreinert/piVCCU/README.md

     :warning: WARNING: Do not connect RPI-RF-MOD to a power source.
 Do connect the NanoPC to a power source only.
   * NanoPi M4 running Armbian with Dev kernel (Experimental)
   * Rock64 running Armbian with Dev kernel (Experimental) (LEDs of RPI-RF-MOD not supported due to incompatible GPIO pin header)
+  * RockPro64 running Armbian with Dev kernel (Experimental)

+    :warning: WARNING: Do not connect RPI-RF-MOD to a power source.
+Do connect the RockPro64 to a power source only.
 * Properly installed HM-MOD-RPI-PCB or RPI-RF-MOD

 ### Pre-prepared sd card images